malloydata/malloy/docs/_src/language/basic.md

 ## Leading with the Source

-In Malloy, the source of a query is always first, and can be either a raw table, a [modeled explore](explore.md), or even query.

 Queries are of the form "_source_ `->` _operation_"

+In Malloy, the source of a query be either a raw table, a [modeled explore](explore.md), or another query.

 In this example the `table()` function provides the _source_ from a table (or view) in the database.
 We are explicit about which fields are grouped, aggregate or projected.